riesacassano/Scramble_Music/readme.md

 Welcome!
-The materials in this repo (plus all musical stimuli and fit brms models) are also on OSF here: https://osf.io/mej7a/
+The materials in this repo (plus all musical stimuli) are also on OSF here: https://osf.io/mej7a/

 # Data